 A reputable law firm partner accurately described the current state of things in saying, “What we are seeing from the bench, at least, is that the courts are mindful of the use of [automation] technology and are grappling with what it means for the litigation process.”

 The level playing field created by the use of UTBMS coding and LEDES formatting is becoming more and more prevalent, as part of an effort to standardize legal billing.
 At least in theory, with billing codes and task-based billing, clients can more easily identify excessive charges.

 The problem arises in the implementation of these coding and formatting systems.
 Manually selecting each code for each task or expense can be a time-consuming nightmare.
 Add to that the fact that these selections are prone to human error and the situation becomes even more muddied.
 Moreover, billing codes and task-based billing alone do not actually result in fewer excessive charges or reduced incidences of overbilling.

 Thankfully, technology has caught up with this particular problem.
 Before, a timekeeper would have to use clunky drop-down boxes for every selection.
 Now, new legal tech can provide a more automated approach.

-Moreover, this standardization of a firm’s billing data will allow for deeper and easier analysis.
+This automated standardization of a firm’s billing data allows for deeper and easier analysis.
 From this analysis, data-driven decisions can be made that will help navigate the firm towards greater profitability.

-The age of nebulous billing and sly padding here and there is gone.
-Transparency is the order of the day and firms that fail to meet the current standards set by clients and courts will not be able to compete.
+The age when less meticulous lawyers could get away with nebulous billing, and less scrupulous lawyers could get away with some sly padding here and there, is gone.
+Transparency is the order of the day, and firms that fail to meet the current standards set by clients and courts will not be able to compete.